MegapolisPlayer/MuffleSpeech/README.md

 [Creative Commons Attribution 4.0 International License][cc-by].

 # Notes and warnings
 To say that this project is not optimized is an understatment.
 This was slapped together in a few days and is based off an older prototype which was written in under an hour.
 Obviously this is not optimized for maximum performace.
-This is actually one of the reasons i'm publishing this here, it's so that you - the community - can improve on this.
+This is actually one of the reasons I'm publishing this here, it's so that you - the community - can improve on this.

 # Version History

+**Current**   2.0.1          16.10.2022

-**Current**  2.0.0,          13.10.2022
+**Past**      2.0.0,         13.10.2022

-**Past**      1.1.0, (b5)    11.09.2022
+              1.1.0, (b5)    11.09.2022

               1.0.0, (b4)    25.08.2022

-**Prototype** 0.0.0, (b0)    15.08.2022
+**Prototype** 0.0.0, (b1)    15.08.2022

 [![CC BY 4.0][cc-by-image]][cc-by]